 Is my data safe even if my access is restricted?

 Yes.
 Your data remains safe in Dropbox, even if you're not able to access it.

 My account is blocked, but I'm not in a restricted country or region.
 What should I do?

-If your access is blocked but you're not in a restricted country or region, you can try contacting Dropbox support.
-However, please know that we cannot unblock access for any reason if you're in a restricted country or region.
+If your access is blocked but you're not in a restricted country or region, you can try contacting Dropbox Support.
+However, please know that we can't unblock access for any reason if you're in a restricted country or region.
 The only way to regain access to Dropbox is to leave this restricted location.